 1.)
 The needle will climb higher than the previous compression number you recorded for this specific cylinder, or...

 2.)
 The needle will not move at all or stay at the same number you recorded earlier.

 What ever value your compression tester reads, write it down again.

 If you have another cylinder that needs to be tested... repeat steps 1 thru' 4 on it now.

-CASE 2: The compression value DID NOT go up after adding oil and retesting (in other words, it stayed the same).
-This result tells you that the low compression value registered in this cylinder (in the dry test) is due to worn/damaged cylinder head valves.
+CASE 2: Your compression tester DID NOT register a higher value (than the previous recorded value), This result tells you that the low compression value registered in this cylinder in the dry test is due to worn/damaged cylinder head valves.

 Which Compression Tester Should I Buy?

 There are lot of engine compression testers to choose from and many places to buy them.
 I'm gonna' make two recommendations to you:

 1) Which one to buy: The engine compression tester that I have always used is the Actron CP7827 Compression Tester Kit.
 My only complaint about this engine compression tester is that it does not come with a case to store it in.